riasinghania/Lab4_Starter/README.md

 # Lab4_Starter

 For this section of the lab we would like you to:
-1. Clone this repo **into a separate repository**
+1. Click "use this template" in the upper left corner of the repo to clone this repo **into a separate repository**
+    1. DO NOT fork the repository
-    1. Make sure you are NOT trying to push your fixed code to the starter code repo.
+    2. Make sure you are NOT trying to push your fixed code to the starter code repo.
-    2. Consult the setup for Lab 3 if you don't remember how to do this.
 3. Create an new branch named `lab4-fix`. to fix the buggy code in the scripts folder.
 5. After you have fixed the buggy code, we would like you to create a pull request to the main branch **of your repository not ours** which will cause the pipeline with automated tests to run.
-    1. Make sure you are creating a pull request to the correct repo.
+    1. IF you accidentally forked this repository instead of cloning it ake sure you are creating a pull request to the correct repo.
     2. Any pull request made to the starter repository will be deleted.
+    3. **You will lose points if you make a pull request to the starter code repo instead of your own repo**
 7. If all is done correctly, you will get a green checkmark saying ready to merge!
 Please take a screenshot of this checkmark.
 (Make sure your github username is somewhere in the screenshot)

 ### Details